kevinyma/p_v2/_projects/snake3d.md

 How would people respond to and explore a three dimensional interface?

-We explored this question by creating a 3D arcade.
-Low res arcade games seemed to be the perfect experience to translate to this new mode of interaction.
-Given peoples' existing knowledge of these classic games, we were curious to see what would happen with the addition of an extra dimension.
+We explored this question by creating a 3D arcade game player.
+Low res arcade games seemed to be the perfect fit for the space we wanted to explore.
+Given peoples' existing knowledge of classic games, we were curious to see how they would behave with the addition of an extra dimension.

 ### Implementation